ulvrikironpaw/uwu/uwu/README.md

     A lightweight UI speedometer in meters per second that is largely for debugging sailing speeds.
 Default is false.

+9. ShipRename

+    Allows renaming ships.
+This shows up when enabling ShipNameplates or ShipPins

+10. ShipNameplates

+    Adds nameplates to ships in game

+11. BoatyMcBoatface

+    Automatically names ships when they are first created.
+Uses a Suffix + Prefix to generate fun names like Wolfstorm.
+These can be renamed using ShipRename

 ## Feature Requests

 Please file an issue on Github.
 Please limit feature requests to QoL changes in exploration.

 ## Changelog

+### 0.1.0

+- Adds ShipRename, ShipNameplates, BoatyMcBoatface features
+- Better lifecycle management

 ### 0.0.2